Toontown-Event-Horizon/panda-utils/README.md

 (for example, through Makefiles).
 Parallel execution works as well, as long as no two models have the same model name.

+*NOTE: the pipeline is currently in an unstable state.
+Expect the API to break a lot.*

 The pipeline can be started through:
 ```shell
 python -m panda_utils.assetpipeline path/to/input_folder {phase_X} {category} [step1] [step2] [...]